practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 ## Installation tips

 Since also the ISE Eiffel Studio Community Edition, an IDE, is asking for an account registration by default, I skipped it and tried performance-oriented [Liberty Eiffel](https://github.com/LibertyEiffel/Liberty).
-I decided to build it from sources: https://wiki.liberty-eiffel.org/index.php/Getting_Started
+I decided to build it from sources: https://wiki.liberty-eiffel.org/index.php/Getting_Started (*)

-(With me to be additionally installed: _$sudo apt-get install castxml libgc-dev libcurl4-openssl-dev libssl-dev_ as **missing pre-requisites**.)
+(With me to be additionally installed: _$ sudo apt-get install castxml libgc-dev libcurl4-openssl-dev libssl-dev_ as **missing pre-requisites**.)

 Then, I download latest zip file from: https://github.com/LibertyEiffel/Liberty, and unzipped it to a working directory.
-There I did:
+There I did as described in (*):

 ```
 $ cd ./Liberty-master
-$ ./configure
 $ ./install.sh -bootstrap  # this takes some time!
 ...
 $